waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Action: Ascending to 2F to execute this plan.
 - Strength Check: Map transition likely disabled Strength.
 Will verify and reactivate at (8, 13).
 - Puzzle Action: Pushing Boulder 3 South to (8, 17) to clear path for Boulder 4.
-- Strength: Testing if active.
+- Strength: Inactive (confirmed by failed push).
+Reactivating via Menu.